Ways to Secure Sensitive Data on a USB Flash Drive

 • Personally Identifiable Information (PII): Names, addresses, Social Security numbers.

 • Financial Data: Bank account details, and credit card information.
+This information is highly valuable and often targeted by cybercriminals.

 • Health Records: Protected health information (PHI).

 • Intellectual Property: Proprietary business documents, and trade secrets.
+This confidential data, if leaked, could harm operations and lead to a competitive advantage.

 • Credentials: Passwords, encryption keys, and authentication tokens.
+This can lead to identity theft and cyber fraud.

 Top Risks of Storing Sensitive Data on USB Drives